 How to grow succulents?
 This is a common question I usually get from my readers all over the world.
 To respond to the query, I tried my best to include everything in this list to help succulents growers like you.

 Succulents are amazing plants that you can grow in your back yard or even inside your home.
 Many people are falling in love with succulent plants nowadays.
 As a result, they want to grow succulents on their own.
-However, growing succulents may need certain materials and care to make them grow healthy and beautiful.
+However, growing succulents may need certain materials and care, at last if you want to achieve optimal results.
 As a grower, you need to understand that succulents are special plants with special needs.
 In this guide, I will give you a detailed step by step guide on how to grow succulents.
 But before I jump into the guide, let us know first what are succulents?
 Understanding the nature of the plant will help and allow you to grow succulents healthily.

-What are Succulents?
+What are succulents?

 Although these plants look like other plant varieties, they are different.
 The most salient feature is that succulent plants usually store water in their leaves.
 This is the reason why the leaves of these plants are usually thicker compared to other plants.

 The good thing about succulents is that they can last longer without water.
 During drought seasons, succulents would use the stored water and other materials to survive.
-But this does not mean that succulents don’t need water.
+But this does not mean that succulents don’t need any water.
 Correct watering is needed.
 Too much water can actually harm the succulents.

 Succulents do not only store water and nutrients in their leaves but also in their stems.
 Succulents, in my opinion, are some of the most perfect plants for people living in hot or high-temperature areas.
 There are many types of succulents.
 But most of them cannot stand cold environment.
 They can die momentarily.
 Low temperatures may elicit several problems to the plants due to the water content in their entire system.

 However, there are some succulent varieties that can grow in the cold environment.
 Examples of those are the sedums and sempervivums.
 These varieties can thrive in a freezing environment.
 Nonetheless, warmer environments are still better placing for succulents.

 When provided with ample access to sunlight, succulents may turn into different colors such as pink, purple, orange, and red.
 But one of the most amazing characteristics of succulent plants is their ability to propagate effortlessly.
 You can plant a succulent using its leaf or a pup.
 Unlike other plants, succulents require almost no effort.
 They just grow as long as they get the right nutrient and environment.

 Things you need to grow succulents